lino-framework/lino/docs/admin/install_apache.rst

 /media/webdav/              User-editable files
 =========================== ===========================================

-While the development server does these mappings automatically.
+The **development server** does these mappings automatically (for the loirbraries you need to configure their respective installation paths in your:xfile:`settings.py`:
+:attr:`lino.Lino.extjs_root`,
+:attr:`lino.Lino.extensible_root`,
+:attr:`lino.Lino.tinymce_root`)

-On a production server you then add a line like the following to your Apache config::
+On a **production server** you add a line like the following to your Apache config::

   Alias /media/ /usr/local/django/myproject/media/

+This is your project's "media" directory where you manually create symbolic links to the library paths.

 Miscellaneous
 -------------